core-wg/oscore/draft-ietf-core-object-security.md

 ## Protecting the Response

-TODO: Update

-Given an unprotected CoAP response, including header, options, and payload, the server SHALL perform the following steps to create a protected CoAP response, using the security context identified by the Context Identifier of the received request:
+Given an unprotected response, the server SHALL perform the following steps to create a protected response:

+1. Retrieve the Sender Context in the Security Context used to verify the request.

-2. Compute the COSE object as specified in Section {{cose-object}}
+2. Compose the Additional Authenticated Data, as described in {{cose-object}}.

+3. Compose the AEAD nonce

+   * If Observe is not used, compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.

-  * The AEAD nonce is created by XORing the Sender IV (context IV) and the padded Sender Sequence Number.
+   * If Observe is used, compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the partial IV (Sequence Number in network byte order).
+Increment the Sequence Number by one.

-3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message:
-  * The CoAP header is the same as the unprotected CoAP message.
-  * The CoAP options which are of class E are removed, except any special option (labelled '*') that is present which has its outer value ({{coap-headers-and-options}}).
-The Object-Security option is added.
-  * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
-If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

-4. Increment the Sender Sequence Number by one.
+4. Encrypt the COSE object using the Sender Key.

+5. Format the protected CoAP message according to {{coap-headers-and-options}}.
+The Object-Security option is added, see {{option}}.

 ## Verifying the Response